dirtyhenry/dead-rooster-articles/2005/2005-12-31-compile-automne-2005.md

 1. Nada Surf - _Your legs grow_
 1. Franz Ferdinand - _Evil and a heathen_
 1. Liars - _Mr your on fire Mr_
-1. Black Mountain - _Don't run our hearts around_
+1. Black Mountain - _Don’t run our hearts around_
 1. The Detroit Cobras - _Hey sailor_
 1. Radio 4 - _(No more room for) communication_
 1. Parsley Sound - _Ease yourself & glide_